Approved by the Board of Trustees on 9 November 2018.

 15. Members shall be mindful of their obligation to exemplify professional behaviour in relation to any content that they publish in the public domain, including without limitation articles, blogs and all social media.

 16. Members who are called upon to give an opinion in their professional capacity shall, to the best of their ability, give an opinion that is objective and based upon the best available knowledge and information, and shall state clearly any limitations or qualifications to such opinion.

 17. Members shall actively promote public awareness and understanding of the impact and benefits of engineering and technology achievements.

 18. Members shall not make any public statement in their professional capacity without ensuring that:

 (a) they are qualified to make such a statement; and

 (b) any association that they may have with any party who may benefit from

 the statement are known to the person or persons to whom it is directed.

-- Members shall not without their employer’s consent accept any payment or benefit in money or moneys worth from any person other than their employer in connection with professional services rendered to their employer.
-Neither shall they without such consent receive directly or indirectly any such payment or benefit in respect of any article or process used in or for the purpose of the work in respect of which they are employed.
+22. Members shall not without their employer’s consent accept any payment or benefit in money or money’s worth from any person other than their employer in connection with professional services rendered to their employer.
+Neither shall they receive, directly or indirectly, any such payment or benefit in respect of any article or process used in or for the purpose of the work in respect of which they are employed without such consent.